tanix57/vcsa-backup/README.md

 ## Deployment

 Edit the JSON configuration file.
-See the comments in sample.json.
 Basically the required information are:
 * Under "vCenter" section, fill hostname or IP address of the vCenter appliance and credentials
 * Under the "Transfert" section, fill hostname or IP address of the FTP server and credentials